LSU soccer splits opening weekend, blows out Southeastern in the second leg of doubleheader

 Today

-Sunny to partly cloudy.
-High around 85F.
-Winds SW at 10 to 15 mph.
+Clear to partly cloudy.
+Areas of patchy fog developing.
+Low around 55F.
+Winds SW at 10 to 20 mph.

 Tonight

 Clear to partly cloudy.
-Areas of patchy fog.
-Low 57F.
-Winds SW at 10 to 15 mph.
+Areas of patchy fog developing.
+Low around 55F.
+Winds SW at 10 to 20 mph.

 Tomorrow

+Areas of patchy fog early.
 Some clouds in the morning will give way to mainly sunny skies for the afternoon.
-Areas of patchy fog.
 High 83F.
 Winds SSW at 10 to 20 mph.

 Weather Alert

-...The Flood Warning continues for the following rivers in Louisiana...
+...The Flood Warning is extended for the following rivers in Louisiana...
 Mississippi River At Baton Rouge affecting West Baton Rouge and East Baton Rouge Parishes.
 Mississippi River At Red River Landing affecting West Feliciana, East Baton Rouge and Pointe Coupee Parishes.
 For the Lower Mississippi River...including Red River Landing, Baton Rouge, Donaldsonville, Reserve, New Orleans...Minor flooding is forecast.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Turn around, don't drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Caution is urged when walking near riverbanks.
 Additional information is available at www.weather.gov/lix.
 Click on the Rivers and Lakes menu for forecasts and observations.
-The next statement will be issued when updates are needed. && ...FLOOD WARNING REMAINS IN EFFECT UNTIL SUNDAY, APRIL 10... * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Mississippi River At Red River Landing. * WHEN...Until Sunday, April 10. * IMPACTS...At 51.0 feet, All river islands along the reach from Red River Landing to Baton Rouge will be inundated.
-Recreational camps and river bottom farm land will be under water. * ADDITIONAL DETAILS... - At 9:00 PM CDT Saturday the stage was 52.4 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:00 PM CDT Saturday was 52.5 feet. - Forecast...The river is expected to rise to a crest of 52.5 feet just after midnight tonight.
-It will then fall below flood stage Sunday, April 10. - Flood stage is 48.0 feet. - Flood History...This crest compares to a previous crest of 53.1 feet on 05/25/2013. - http://www.weather.gov/safety/flood &&
+The next statement will be issued when updates are needed. && ...FLOOD WARNING NOW IN EFFECT UNTIL SUNDAY, APRIL 10... * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Mississippi River At Red River Landing. * WHEN...Until Sunday, April 10. * IMPACTS...At 51.0 feet, All river islands along the reach from Red River Landing to Baton Rouge will be inundated.
+Recreational camps and river bottom farm land will be under water. * ADDITIONAL DETAILS... - At 9:00 AM CDT Sunday the stage was 52.4 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:00 AM CDT Sunday was 52.5 feet. - Forecast...The river is expected to fall below flood stage Sunday, April 10 and continue falling to 45.2 feet within the next month. - Flood stage is 48.0 feet. - Flood History...This crest compares to a previous crest of 53.1 feet on 05/25/2013. - http://www.weather.gov/safety/flood &&

 Weather Alert

-...The Flood Warning continues for the following rivers in Louisiana...
+...The Flood Warning is extended for the following rivers in Louisiana...
 Mississippi River At Baton Rouge affecting West Baton Rouge and East Baton Rouge Parishes.
 Mississippi River At Red River Landing affecting West Feliciana, East Baton Rouge and Pointe Coupee Parishes.
 For the Lower Mississippi River...including Red River Landing, Baton Rouge, Donaldsonville, Reserve, New Orleans...Minor flooding is forecast.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Turn around, don't drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Caution is urged when walking near riverbanks.
 Additional information is available at www.weather.gov/lix.
 Click on the Rivers and Lakes menu for forecasts and observations.
-The next statement will be issued when updates are needed. && ...FLOOD WARNING REMAINS IN EFFECT UNTIL TUESDAY MORNING... * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Mississippi River At Baton Rouge. * WHEN...Until Tuesday morning. * IMPACTS...At 35.0 feet, River islands from Red River Landing downstream to Baton Rouge will be inundated. * ADDITIONAL DETAILS... - At 9:00 PM CDT Saturday the stage was 35.3 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:00 PM CDT Saturday was 35.3 feet. - Forecast...The river is expected to rise to a crest of 35.3 feet just after midnight tonight.
-It will then fall below flood stage early Tuesday morning. - Flood stage is 35.0 feet. - Flood History...This crest compares to a previous crest of 35.3 feet on 03/10/2001. - http://www.weather.gov/safety/flood &&
+The next statement will be issued when updates are needed. && ...FLOOD WARNING NOW IN EFFECT UNTIL EARLY WEDNESDAY MORNING... * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Mississippi River At Baton Rouge. * WHEN...Until early Wednesday morning. * IMPACTS...At 35.0 feet, River islands from Red River Landing downstream to Baton Rouge will be inundated. * ADDITIONAL DETAILS... - At 9:00 AM CDT Sunday the stage was 35.2 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:00 AM CDT Sunday was 35.3 feet. - Forecast...The river is expected to fall below flood stage Tuesday evening and continue falling to 28.4 feet within the next month. - Flood stage is 35.0 feet. - Flood History...This crest compares to a previous crest of 35.3 feet on 04/19/1948. - http://www.weather.gov/safety/flood &&

 Wind: SW @ 13 mph